ipverse/rir-ip/README.md

 # ipverse-rir-ip

-Drop-in replacement for the country-based IP subnet lists currently available at http://ipverse.net based on Internet number resource usage data published by the Regional Internet Registries (RIR).
+Drop-in replacement for the IP subnet lists previously available at [ipverse.net](http://ipverse.net) based on Internet number resource usage data published by the Regional Internet Registries (RIR).
+The data is organized by country code (ISO 3166).
-Probably shouldn't be used for geolocating since the RIR data is rather generic.

 This repository is updated daily.